TRIPURA RAHASYA

 become brackish; some lands contain more people than

-cattle, others are infested with wild beasts; and yet others
+cattle, others are infested with wild beasts; and yet

 are invaded by venomous reptiles, insects and vermin.